georgitsvetkov/GiT-test-repo/README.md

 You can make an unordered list by preceding one or more lines of text with - or *.

-- Alvaro Washington
+-  Washington
-- Alvaro Adams
+-  Adams
-- Alvaro Jefferson
+-  Jefferson
 Rendered unordered list

 To order your list, precede each line with a number.

-1. Alvaro Madison
+1. Madison
-2. Alvaro Monroe
+2. Monroe
-3. Alvaro Quincy Adams
+3. Quincy Adams

 ### Nested lists